Ziiics/Cloud_Projects/Project01-StaticWebpage/Readme.md

 8. After transferring, follow the procedure and you should be getting auth code.
 It then take up to 10 days for your current domain name registrar to process the request.
 9. There will be an email to verify your domain, make sure to do that in thw 2 weeks timeline.
 10. Update my A-record to point to the distribution on Route53.
 Created subdomain to continue using the same domain for different project.
 11. Use ACM to get TLS certification for my domain name **zivanas.com**, and chose to validate it via DNS.
-Once it's done, a *Cretae route on Route53* will show up and in one click, the information will be snet to Route53.
+Once it's done, a *Create route on Route53* will show up and in one click, the information will be snet to Route53.
 The validating process can take up to 30 minutes.
 12. Update S3 bucket policy to only allow HTTPS